Get Up and Running With Fedora 35

 Recently, I find myself quite a bit distracted when using Windows for work, with all social media and entertainment apps readily available, so I want a more focused working environment.
 I have not used Linux since I decided to do a fresh install of Fedora 34 when it first came out and failed.
 The live USB image behaved quite strangely that time, greeting me with only a blank desktop with no cursor and no installation prompt.
 As it turned out, the live image worked perfectly fine, but because my PC was connected to my TV (which was off btw) it treated the TV as the primary screen, so my cursor and the installation prompt were not showing on my monitor.

 Anyways, enough of my stupid miss.
-Let’s dive into my setup and some of the pitfalls I’ve encountered in the process, so you will have a better idea it comes to your Linux setup.
+Let’s dive into my setup and some of the pitfalls I’ve encountered in the process, so you will have a better idea when it comes to your Linux setup.

 Installation (Dual-Boot with Windows)